5.0

 Here, you can meet Australia's bush turkeys, kangaroos, platypias and wombats, as well as adorable koalas.

-Learn about the environment in which koalas live and experience everything about koalas, including feeding them and taking photos.
+Learn about the environment in which koalas live, feed them, take photos and experience everything about koalas.

-But a koala sanctuary isn't just about koalas!
-Watch parrots interact with their trainers and learn about a variety of fascinating birds, including eagles, owls, and hawks.
-You can spend some leisurely time here and watch lively shepherd dogs perform with their shepherds.
+But the Koala Sanctuary isn't just about koalas!
+Watch parrots interact with their trainers and learn about a fascinating range of birds, including eagles, owls and hawks.
+While you're here, you can also watch energetic sheepdogs perform alongside their shepherds.

 Interact directly with the natural environment

-At Lone Pine Koala Sanctuary, the emphasis is on direct interaction with the animals.
-From cuddling a koala to hand-feeding a kangaroo and encountering a variety of Australian wildlife, all in a beautiful natural environment.
-Brisbane's top tourist attraction is located just 50 minutes from the Gold Coast.
+Lone Pine Koala Sanctuary focuses on hands-on animal interaction.
+From cuddling koalas to hand-feeding kangaroos and meeting a variety of Australian wildlife, it’s all done in a beautiful natural setting.
+One of Brisbane’s top tourist attractions, it’s located just 50 minutes from the Gold Coast.

-Home to 130 koalas and over 70 other native Australian animals, you can not only see them, but also interact with them, learn about them and be inspired to make small, positive changes in your everyday life to protect native wildlife and habitats.
-You can get it.
+Home to 130 koalas and over 70 other native Australian animals, you can not only see them, but interact with them, learn about them and be inspired to make small, positive changes to your everyday life to help protect native wildlife and habitats.

 The feeding area is open daily from 9am to 4:30pm!
-You can purchase food bags at the entrance and hand them out directly to the kangaroos.
-Being able to meet and interact with wild animals so closely is sure to be a memorable experience during your trip to Australia.
+You can purchase a bag of food at the entrance and hand it out to the kangaroos.
+Being able to see and interact with wildlife up close and personal will surely be one of the most memorable experiences of your trip to Australia.

 address :